SyllasO/Osteoporosis-Risk-Prediction--CDSS-Using-Machine-Learning/README.md

 - Self-reported dataset rather than structured EHR data
 - Younger population than typical osteoporosis screening cohorts
 - No BMD (bone mineral density) or lab biomarkers included
-- Limited racial and ethnic diversity in some subgroups[web:49]
+- Limited racial and ethnic diversity in some subgroups

 ---